Serving all people by providing personalized health and wellness through exemplary care, education and research.

-As with any medication, vaccines carry a small risk of serious harm, such as a severe allergic reaction or even death.
-If there are reactions, they usually start within three days and do not last long.
+As with any medicine, vaccines carry a small risk of serious harm, such as a severe allergic reaction or even death.
+If there are reactions, they usually start within 3 days and do not last long.
 Most people have no serious reactions from these vaccines.
 Reactions are much less likely after DTaP than older forms of the vaccine.
-Common reactions to these vaccines may include the following:
+Common reactions to these vaccines may include:

 Soreness at the injection site

 Severe reactions such as very high fever, seizures, or allergic reactions to these vaccines are rare.

 Give your child aspirin-free pain reliever for 24 hours after the shot, or as directed by your child's healthcare provider.

 Watch for signs of reaction, such as high fever, behavior change, seizure, or difficulty breathing.
 Report these or any other unusual signs right away to your child's healthcare provider.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR